khoido2003/nvim/readme.md

 Visual Studio Build Tools: https://visualstudio.microsoft.com/downloads/

+New Update: since the omnisharp support is so horrible so I will use another approach which is using the C# dev kit Roslyn from Vs code as the LSP server so I will use "seblj/roslyn.nvim", this will execute the extension from vs code to do the LSP

+Find the Roslyn, something similar to this: C:/Users/Lenovo/.vscode/extensions/ms-dotnettools.csharp-2.55.29-win32-x64/.roslyn/Microsoft.CodeAnalysis.LanguageServer.dll

 ### LSP for HTML, CSS

 Using adminstrator access in CMD or Powershell to dowload by Nodejs: